Undergraduate Language Placement and Retroactive Credits

 The Spanish placement exam is often the deciding factor when it comes to the level of Spanish at which you will begin your college career.
-New students to UW-Madison generally take placement exams prior to SOAR.
-More information on the Spanish placement exam can be found on the Testing & Evaluation Services website.
+Incoming first-year students with previous experience in Spanish are advised to take the Spanish placement exam during their regional placement testing prior to SOAR.
+However, students who did not take the Spanish placement exam as part of their regional placement testing may do so on-demand.

 Earning Retroactive Credits